 Polkadot is a blockchain protocol with the goal of scaling blockchain networks through a sharded infrastructure.
 The platform allows for blockchain interoperability, so blockchains can communicate with each other and transfer any data or asset.

 Polkadot is the Web3 Foundation‘s first project.
-They are a Swiss-based foundation on a mission to foster the development of cryptographically-powered decentralized software protocol.
+They are a Swiss-based foundation on a mission to foster the development of a cryptographically-powered decentralized software protocol.
 Their core directive is to deliver Web 3.0 to the world—a decentralized and equitable internet in which users control their own data.

 The three founders of Polkadot—Robert Habermeier, Peter Czban, and Gavin Wood—are highly-esteemed members of the blockchain community with extensive experience in cutting-edge technologies.

 Habermeier is a Thiel Fellow and has a background doing R&D in blockchains, cryptography, and distributed systems.
-Czban has a Masters of Engineering from the University of Oxford and has worked on mesh networks, machine learning, quantitative pricing models, and distributed knowledge bases.
-And Wood was a co-founder and CTO of Ethereum, inventing fundamental pieces of the blockchain landscape such as Solidity, Proof-of-Authority consensus, and the Whisper communication protocol.
+Czban has a Masters of Engineering from the University of Oxford and has worked on mesh networks, machine learning, quantitative pricing models and distributed knowledge bases.
+And Wood was a co-founder and CTO of Ethereum, inventing fundamental pieces of the blockchain landscape such as Solidity, Proof-of-Authority consensus and the Whisper communication protocol.